chbh-opensource/mri-on-bear-edu/docs/workshop7/higher-level-analysis.md

 (where XXX = your particular login (ADF) username).

 For participants 1 and 2 you should have only one FEAT directory.
 For participants 3-4 and 6-15 you should have 2 FEAT directories.
-For participant 5 you should have 3 FEAT directories. <b>You should therefore have 29 complete first level feat directories.</b>
+For participant 5 you should have 3 FEAT directories. <b>You should therefore have 29 complete first level FEAT directories.</b>

 If you haven’t done so already, please check that the output of each and all of these first level analyses looks ok either through the FEAT Report or through FSLeyes.
 If you would like to use the FEAT Report, select the report (called `report.html`) from within each FEAT directory from your analysis, e.g.,: